Skip to main content

 Biomass boilers are only eligible in rural areas that are off-gas or where biomass is appropriate given local air quality.
 Most urban landlords will be restricted to heat pumps only.

-How to Apply for the Boiler Upgrade Scheme — Step by Step
+How to Apply for the Boiler Upgrade Scheme: Step by Step

 The BUS application process is largely handled by your installer, not by you directly.
 Your main job is to choose a good MCS-certified installer.
 Here is exactly what happens, from start to finish.
+Per Ofgem Property Owner Guidance V5 (March 2026), the typical timeline from first enquiry to completed installation is 6 to 12 weeks.

 The Full Application Process

-- 3Get quotes from at least 3 MCS-certified installers
+Get quotes from at least 3 MCS-certified installers

-- 4Installer surveys the property
+Installer surveys the property

 A good installer will visit the property to assess heat loss, check the existing heating system, and design an appropriately sized heat pump.
 Be wary of installers quoting without a survey.
+This visit typically takes 1 to 2 hours.

-- 5Accept a quote that shows the BUS grant deducted
+Accept a quote that shows the BUS grant deducted

-- 6Installer applies to Ofgem for your voucher
+Installer applies to Ofgem for your voucher

-- 7Voucher issued — 3-month window to complete works
+Voucher issued: 3-month window to complete works

 Once issued, the voucher is valid for 3 months.
 Work must be fully completed within this period.
 Vouchers can sometimes be extended, but do not rely on this.
+Schedule the installation date promptly.

-- 8Heat pump installed and registered with MCS
+Heat pump installed and registered with MCS

 You pay the installer the agreed net amount (total cost minus £7,500).
 Ofgem then pays the £7,500 grant directly to the installer.
 You are done.